Peaceful Valley Current Staff

 Tahosa Alumni Association

 Working for a Denver Area Council camp is not just a job, it’s a lifestyle.
-The Denver Area Council is looking for a few good men and women who have the “Right Stuff” to join our camp staff.
+The Denver Area Council is looking for those that want to make the summer full of adventure for the Scouts that come through our gates.
 Spending your summer at either Peaceful Valley Scout Ranch or Tahosa High Adventure Base will provide you with an opportunity to not only have the adventure of a lifetime, but to also affect the lives of thousands of youth from across the country.

-Working on camp staff is a great opportunity to spend your days outdoors while changing lives!
+Working on camp staff is a great opportunity to make your summer full of adventure!
 Spend your days taking Scouts on hikes, teaching them how to shoot a gun, or relaxing with them in the evenings as you all sit around a campfire telling stories and watching skits.
-Other benefits of working on staff are: summer housing, three meals a day, time off on the weekends, working on your tan, and making friends from around the country and even the world.
-Camp Staff members also have the opportunity to apply for the Madden Merit Scholarship which provides camp staff a college scholarship.

-Counselors in Training: Age 14 & 15; Want to dip your toes into life as a staff member?
+Counselors in Training ages 14 and 15 years old.
+Want to dip your toes into life as a staff member?
 Join us for a couple weeks and we’ll teach you everything you need to be an amazing staff member.
 CITs will spend time learning about the camp operations and will shadow staff members in program and operations positions.
-CITs are asked to volunteer at least three weeks at Peaceful Valley or two weeks at Tahosa during the summer, and are given meals and lodging.
-CITs can spend time at Peaceful Valley or Tahosa or a combination of both.
+CITs are asked to volunteer at least three weeks and are given meals and lodging.

 Program Counselors: Age 16 & older; Our Program Counselors are the heart and soul of summer camp.
 Program Counselors teach skills to our campers, lead activities, perform skits and songs at campfires, and do what’s necessary to keep camp running smoothly.
 Apply to work in an area that suits your skills like shooting sports, climbing, aquatics, handicrafts, outdoor skills, STEM, Hollywood, cycling, and much more!
 Program Counselors for “high-risk” areas like Shooting Sports, Climbing, and Aquatics may require you to be age 18 & older.